 This track for master students Biomedical Sciences focusses on the molecular and immunological mechanisms that underpin the delicate balance between unwanted immune responses, leading e.g. to rejection of transplanted organs or auto-immune diseases, and desired immune responses, such as the activation of immune cells attacking tumours or pathogens.

-Internships and courses in IIT
+Internships in IIT

 A wide diversity of internships for master students Biomedical Sciences and Medicine are provided by the IIT research groups.
 These internships are focussed on the role of the immune system in auto-immune diseases, infectious diseases and transplantation.